 By sizing experiment designs properly, test and evaluation (T&E) engineers can assure they specify a sufficient number of runs to reveal any important effects on the system.
-For factorial designs laid out in an orthogonal matrix this can be done by calculating statistical power (Anderson and Whitcomb, 2014).
-However, when a defense system behaves in a nonlinear fashion, then response surface method experiment (RSM) designs must be employed (Anderson and Whitcomb, 2005).
+For factorial designs laid out in an orthogonal matrix this can be done by calculating statistical power.
+However, when a defense system behaves in a nonlinear fashion, then response surface method experiment (RSM) designs must be employed.
 The test matrices for RSM generally do not exhibit orthogonality, thus the effect calculations become correlated and degrade the statistical power.
 This in turn leads to inflation in the number of test runs needed to detect important performance differences that may be generated by the experiment.
 A generally acceptable alternative to sizing designs makes use of fraction of design space (FDS) plots.
 This article details the FDS approach and explains why it works best to serve the purpose of RSM experiments done for T&E.

 Due to operational or physical considerations, standard factorial and response surface method (RSM) design of experiments (DOE) often prove to be unsuitable.
 In such cases a computer-generated statistically-optimal design fills the breech.
 This article explores vital mathematical properties for evaluating alternative designs with a focus on what is really important for industrial experimenters.
 To assess “goodness of design” such evaluations must consider the model choice, specific optimality criteria (in particular D and I), precision of estimation based on the fraction of design space (FDS), the number of runs to achieve required precision, lack-of-fit testing, and so forth.
 With a focus on RSM, all these issues are considered at a practical level, keeping engineers and scientists in mind.
 This brings to the forefront such considerations as subject-matter knowledge from first principles and experience, factor choice and the feasibility of the experiment design.

-Statistical methods are becoming increasingly vital for pharmaceutical manufacturers.
-Design of experiments (DOE) is a primary tool for determining the relationship between the factors that have an effect on a process and the response of that process.
+Given the push for Quality by Design (QbD) by the US FDA and equivalent agencies worldwide, statistical methods are becoming increasingly vital for pharmaceutical manufacturers.
+Design of experiments (DOE) is a primary tool because “it provides structured, organized method for determining the relationship between factors affecting a process and the response of that process."
+Tolerance intervals (TI) verify that the design space will be robust for meeting the manufacturing specifications on every individual unit, not just on average.

 The statistical design of experiments is an essential ingredient of successful product development and improvement, and provides an efficient and scientific approach to obtaining meaningful information.
 In contrast to traditional vary one-factor-at-a-time (OFAT) experimentation, variables are changed together, permitting evaluation of interactions.
 Standard texts give details about the construction of specific test plans, such full and fractional factorial, and response surface designs, and the analysis of the resulting data.
 This article gives a brief overview.
 The focus here is on the fundamental elements of experimental design: defining the purpose and scope of the experiment, differentiating between alternative types of experimental variables, understanding the underlying environment and constraints, and conducting stage-wise experimentation.
 Brief discussions dealing with the statistical analysis tools, multiple response variables, and some historical background are also provided.

 Olive oil, an important commodity of the Mediterranean region and a main ingredient of their world-renowned diet (see sidebar), must meet stringent European guidelines to achieve the coveted status of "extra virgin."
 Oils made from single cultivars (a particular cultivated variety of the olive tree) will at times fall into the lower "virgin" category due to seasonal variation.
-Then it becomes advantageous to blend in one or more superior oils based on a mixture design for optimal formulation.
+Then it becomes advantageous to blend in one or more superior oils.
+This is a great case to become acquainted with the tools of mixture design for optimal formulation.

 This article starts with the basics on RSM before introducing two enhancements that focus on robust operating conditions: Modeling the process variance as a function of the input factors and Propagation of error(POE) transmitted from input factor variation.
 It discusses how to find the find the flats high plateaus for maximum yield and broad valleys that minimize defects.
 Proceeding from International SEMATECH Manufacturing Initiative (ISMI) Symposium on Manufacturing Effectiveness.